awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 You can use the CloudTrail console to view the last 90 days of recorded API activity and events in an AWS Region\.
 You can also download a file with that information, or a subset of information based on the filter and time range you choose\.
 You can customize your view of **Event history** by selecting which columns are displayed in the console\.
 You can also look up and filter events by the resource types available for a particular service\.

+After 90 days, events are no longer shown in **Event history**\.
+You cannot manually delete events from **Event history**\.
+When you [create a trail](cloudtrail-create-a-trail-using-the-console-first-time.md), you can view events that are logged to your trail for as long as you store them in the S3 bucket that is configured in your trail settings\.

 CloudTrail logging varies between AWS services\.
 While most AWS services support CloudTrail logging of all events, some services only support logging a subset of APIs and events, and a few services are unsupported\.
 You can learn more about the specifics of how CloudTrail logs events for a specific service by consulting the documentation for that service\.
 For more information, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.

 **Note**
 For an ongoing record of activity and events, [create a trail](cloudtrail-create-a-trail-using-the-console-first-time.md)\.
 Creating a trail also enables you to take advantage of the following integrations:
+A trail lets you log CloudTrail Insights events, which can help you identify and respond to unusual activity associated with `write` management API calls\.
+For more information, see [Logging Insights Events for Trails](logging-insights-events-with-cloudtrail.md)\.
 Analyze your AWS service activity with queries in Amazon Athena\.
 For more information, see [Creating a Table for CloudTrail Logs in the CloudTrail Console](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html#create-cloudtrail-table-ct) in the [Amazon Athena User Guide](https://docs.aws.amazon.com/athena/latest/ug/), or simply choose the option to create a table directly from **Event history** in the CloudTrail console\.
 Monitor your trail logs and be notified when specific activity occurs with Amazon CloudWatch Logs\.
 For more information, see [Monitoring CloudTrail Log Files with Amazon CloudWatch Logs](monitor-cloudtrail-log-files-with-cloudwatch-logs.md)\.